Collision Avoidance using Iterative Dynamic and Nonlinear Programming with Adaptive Grid Refinements: Numerical Tests

 \subsection{Problem}

-As a manipulator, we consider the model of a satellite body with a two link robotic arm attached, as illustrated in Figure~\ref{fig:satellite}, that is freely floating in space.
+We consider the model of a free-floating satellite with a two link robotic arm attached, see Figure~\ref{fig:satellite}.
 Its $9$-dimensional configuration $\tilde{q} = \{q,\theta\}$ comprises the satellite body's pose $q \in \R^6$, with respect to the inertial reference frame $I$, and the joint angles of the robotic arm $\theta \in \R^3$.
 The satellite-arm system is acted upon with controls $\tilde{u} \in \R^9$, each one associated to a degree of freedom.
 Instead of considering a fully free-floating system, we simplify the robotic arm dynamics, approximating them with double-integrators, as $\ddot{\theta}_i = u_{i+6}$ for $i = 1,2,3$.
 Each body's pose with respect to $I$ is determined using the robotic arm's forward kinematics.
 Subsequently, (translational and rotational) velocities and accelerations are obtained using the first and second time derivatives.
 For the remaining degrees of freedom, Lagrange mechanics yield the equations of motion \cite{bertolazzi2007realtime} in the form

 with mass matrix $M \in \R^{6 \times 6}$ and satellite control signals $\tilde{u}_q \coloneqq \{u_1,\ldots,u_6\}$.

 In view of \eqref{eq:OverallProb}, we define the state vector of our second-order satellite model as $x \coloneqq \{\tilde{q},\dot{\tilde{q}}\} \in \R^{18}$, with control $u \coloneqq \tilde{u} \in \R^9$ and include the equations of motion into the multi dimensional dynamics function, defined component wise as